jtakayama/makahiki/install/doc/ubuntu_readme.txt

 -------------------------------------------------------------------------------
 % cd ~/makahiki
 -------------------------------------------------------------------------------

-Run the script with the options specified for your operating system:
+Run the script with the options specified for your OS architecture:

 Ubuntu x86:
 -------------------------------------------------------------------------------